 Virtual Core’s advanced workflows enable geoscientists to use AI and machine learning to remove the drudgery associated with core analysis while improving the accuracy and speed of their characterization.

-In this video, Brendon Hall, Energy Solutions Group Director, summarizes the Virtual Core visualization and analysis application, demonstrating key features
+Brendon Hall, PhD, Director Energy Solutions, summarizes the Virtual Core integrated geoscience visualization and analysis application, highlighting key features.

 It is often said that data cleansing and preparation can take up to 80% of the time in data-intensive workflows.
 The Virtual Core application provides the automation tools geoscientists need to collect disparate file types, remove artifacts, and align measurements in depth so that geoscientists can focus on analysis and interpretation.